MEET MARISA CRANFILL YOUNG

 “Over fifteen years ago I discovered qigong as a student in China.
 Soon after, I combined it with a yoga practice and received amazing results: more sensitivity to energy, deep self-healing and access to nature’s unlimited potential.
 I call this integration of yoga and qigong, YOQI.
 Today my greatest joy is in sharing the tools to cultivate our most precious resource - life force energy – for self-healing, vitality, clarity of mind, spiritual fulfillment and a deeper connection to all of nature.”

-Marisa Young is the founder of YOQI yoga+qigong.
-Frequent trips to Asia as a child inspired her to study academically and work there for over 15 years.
-While living in China and Thailand she received direct transmission from qigong masters, nuns and healers.
+Marisa Cranfill Young is the founder of YOQI yoga+qigong.
+Frequent trips to Asia as a child inspired Marisa to study academically and work there for over 15 years.
+While living in China and Thailand she received direct transmission from qigong masters, nuns and healers in both the Buddhist and Taoist traditions.
 Marisa developed YOQI over years of teaching yoga and qigong at meditation retreats.
 She found that both practices contained key principles and techniques that enhanced the student’s stamina and sensitivity to energy during the long seated meditation sessions.
 The routines reduced physical pain and gave them more focus and quality of awareness.
 This became the catalyst to extract a clear and effective program of mindful movement, accessible to everyone, that maintains the integrity of the ancient yoga and qigong traditions.

-Although first immersed in Hatha Yoga in India in 1998 as a University student, Marisa was trained to teach yoga at Yoga Elements, Bangkok with Adrian Cox, in 2005.
-Living in Thailand, she had the opportunity to study with a variety of yogis from the Ashtanga, Integral Yoga, Anusara, Iyengar traditions and more.
+Although first immersed in Hatha Yoga in India in 1998, Marisa was trained to teach yoga at Yoga Elements, Bangkok with Adrian Cox, in 2005.
+Living in Thailand, she had the opportunity to study with a variety of yogis from the Ashtanga, Integral Yoga, Anusara, Iyengar traditions.
 One of the largest influences on YOQI comes from Yin Yoga training with Paul and Suzee Grilley.
 Marisa is an RYT 500 yoga instructor that includes 300 - Hours of Certified Yin Yoga.

-Marisa discovered qigong as a student at Zhejiang University, China in 1999 through a local taijichuan master.
-She received her qigong instructor training from the Universal Tao School of Master Mantak Chia through American teacher Lee Holden.
-She returned to China to study Medical Qigong at the Wandering Tao School in Yangshuo, China, as well as with many more qigong masters including Taoist scholar Gao Han (Kenneth Cohen).
-She has over 10 years of practice with Chen style taiji chuan.
+Marisa discovered qigong as a student at Zhejiang University, China in 1999 through a local taiji chuan master.
+She received her qigong instructor training from the Universal Healing Tao school of Master Mantak Chia through American teacher Lee Holden.
+She returned to China to study Medical Qigong at the Wandering Tao School in Yangshuo, China, as well as with other qigong masters including Robert Peng, Taoist scholar Gao Han (Kenneth Cohen), and Liping Zhu.
+She has over 10 years of practice with Chen style taiji chuan learned in training camps in China as well as with local Chinese lineage holders.
+Her teaching style both comes from experiential learning from both Buddhist and Taoist styles of qigong.

 Part of Marisa’s yoga and qigong training involved 7 years (2004-2011) immersed in the spirit house tradition of Thailand where she studied the rituals and mythology of the Thai spirit world with local shaman priests in the Thai language.
 Stepping into other cultures through mythic membership greatly influences her understanding of energy healing, archetypes and our spiritual evolution.
 She gives annual lectures at museums and scholastic venues in Asia on the topic.
 You can see her work at www.spirithouseconnection.com